-• The rapid rise in private-sector biometric technology use has been seen not only in technology services (such as facial recognition software used in social media tagging), but also with health and fitness tracking devices (such as smartwatches and apparel).
-The major concern with this type of data is that unlike passwords or PINs (personal identification numbers), individuals generally cannot change their biometric features, and thus may not prevent access in the case of a data breach.
-The use of biometric screening has been part of heavy federal privacy scrutiny by the FTC and EEOC where it involves consumer recognition and screening tests that are deemed unfair or deceptive practices under Section 5 of the Federal Trade Commission Act, or are otherwise in violation of the Americans with Disability Act.
-50 The area has been the subject of increased class-action litigation.
-51
+The rapid rise in private-sector biometric technology use has been seen not only in technology services (such as facial recognition software used in social media tagging), but also with health and fitness tracking devices (such as smartwatches and apparel).
+The major concern with this type of data is that unlike passwords or personal identification numbers (PINs), individuals generally cannot change their biometric features, and thus may not prevent access in the case of a data breach.
+The use of biometric screening has been part of heavy federal privacy scrutiny by the FTC and EEOC where it involves consumer recognition and screening tests that are deemed unfair or deceptive practices under Section 5 of the Federal Trade Commission Act, or are otherwise in violation of the Americans with Disabilities Act.51 The area has been the subject of increased class-action litigation.52 liability exposure can be far reaching and expensive.
+And privacy and security requirements for the collection and retention of biometrics are everevolving, so it is important in the due-diligence phase to keep up with regulatory and jurisdiction-specific requirements.

-• Parties to an M&A transaction need to recognize whether biometrics are collected from a product or service offering, or have been stored and retained in the standard course of business (e.g., for internal access control security and employee or customer data).
-As class-action activity for breaches of biometric data picks up, potential liability exposure can be far reaching and expensive.
-And privacy and security requirements for the collection and retention of biometrics are ever-evolving, so it is important in the due-diligence phase to keep up with regulatory and jurisdiction-specific requirements.
+Parties to an M&A transaction need to recognize whether biometrics are collected from a product or service offering, or have been stored and retained in the standard course of business (e.g., for internal access control security and employee or customer data).
+As class-action activity for breaches of biometric data picks up, potential